fwojcik/smhasher3/README.md

 odds that any new hash implementation being added to this project would not require any relicensing of the test code.

+This decision was not taken lightly, as I would prefer to keep the original authors' license when possible, as was done with the modifications made to the hash implmentations.
+I believe this to have been the least bad option to get the improvements in SMHasher3 out to the world.

-The LICENSE file of this project has been updated to reflect this.
+The LICENSE file of this project has been updated to reflect these terms.
 I have added the GPL license text to many of the files that are covered by it, and I have added the text of the original MIT license, as well as a list of contibutor copyrights, explicitly to much code that is being distributed here under the GPL, in order to comply with the MIT license terms of the originals.
 Finally, other code files which are being distributed under non-GPL licenses will have their license added to them, to help remove confusion.

 Other
 -----